AustinCodingAcademy/PHPIntermediate/syllabus/01 PHP Basics.md

 Operators
 ---------

-We use operators in PHP to combine, add, subtract and multiply.
-Arrays in PHP are first class citizens.
+Operators are used to combine, add, subtract and multiply.
-Take a look at this list of [All Array functions](http://php.net/manual/en/ref.array.php) to get an idea of the things you can do with them.

 ```php
 <?php